Skip to content

 *This chart shows typical blood glucose response for general healthy individuals.
 Individual responses may vary.
 Not medical advice.*

-Pairing chocolate with protein or healthy fats slows sugar absorption and prevents rapid glucose elevation:
+Pairing chocolate with protein or healthy fat slows glucose absorption and reduces the peak blood sugar level:

-• 🥜 Almonds or cashews (10-15 nuts) - Healthy fats and protein slow digestion
+• 🥜 Handful of almonds or walnuts - Healthy fats and protein slow sugar absorption

 Cultural Significance